brummell/AdvancedLaneFinding/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Using the distortion correction method, with my previous calculated coefficients of distortion and camera matrix, we can easily correct the distortions for a picture captured by this camera/lens.
+See below:

-![alt text][image2]
+![alt text][cardistortion]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.